 For our equity teams, a key aspect of stewardship activity is the use of voting rights.
 Furthermore, Redwheel aims to enable its teams to vote all holdings in full and so, as a matter of course, prefers not to support securities lending which can impact participation in shareholder meetings.
 For our more liquid funds, securities lending is not allowed.
 For funds investing in less liquid securities, arrangements with Prime Brokers (where they exist) may allow for positions to be used as collateral in order to support credit needs, which reduces the impact of fund cashflows on portfolio management.
-Where such arrangements investment team.
-Given that we do not as a matter of exist, we retain the right to substitute collateral to facilitate voting.
+Where such arrangements exist, we retain the right to substitute collateral to facilitate voting.